KyberDAO considerations, KNC staking, voting, and claiming KNC rewards

 - Tom’s share: 100k KNC / 100M KNC = 0.1%

-For a very rough KNC reward estimate, you can try out these unofficial reward calculators made by the Kyber community:
+For a very rough KNC reward estimate, you can try out this unofficial reward calculator made by the Kyber community:

 If Tom does not vote, he will not receive any rewards.
-If he is busy, Tom can choose to delegate his vote to a 3rd party KyberDAO pool operator who will vote on his behalf and help distribute rewards to him for a small fee.
+If he is busy, Tom can choose to delegate his vote to a friend or a 3rd party KyberDAO pool master who will vote on his behalf and help distribute rewards to him for a small fee.
 Alternatively, if a centralized exchange offers this service, Tom can stake his KNC on that exchange, and they will vote on his behalf and transfer his rewards back to him.

 A: Initial Staking and Voting